bcw222/chromium-website/site/blink/origin-trials/running-an-origin-trial/index.md

                 below](/blink/origin-trials/running-an-origin-trial#integrate-feature)).
 *   If extending the end date of the existing trial:
-    *   Notify the OT team of the change at ChromeStatus by clicking the "Request Trial Extension" button in the Origin Trial section.
+    *   Notify the OT team of the change at ChromeStatus by clicking the "Request Trial Extension" button in the Origin Trial section (**note**: this requires a chromium.org or google.com email address).
 *   Upon approval, the OT team will setup the extension or new trial as appropriate.